 Frequently Asked Questions about RPA

 With all the buzz, it can be tough to get clear answers to basic questions.
 We believe RPA is a tool that belongs in everyone’s hands - so we’re here to help.
-Here are plain language answers to common RPA questions that no one should be afraid to ask!
+Here are plain language answers to common questions about this automation technology that no one should be afraid to ask!

 RPA stands for Robotic Process Automation.
-"Robotic" is describing the program that you can set up to do work—the same way you would—with computer systems and applications.
+"Robotic" describes the program that you can set up to do work—the same way you would—with computer systems and applications.
 “Process” refers to the work that you want to get done.
 And “Automation” is what it sounds like—making work happen on its own.

 RPA bots, or just "bots", are software programs that you set up to do digital work.
-They’re often called a Digital Workforce.
-RPA bots can interact with any system or application the same way you do.
+They’re not just simple chatbots - they're a Digital Workforce.
+RPA bots can interact with any system or application the same way a human worker would.
 It’s as simple as showing your bots what to do, then letting them do the work.

 RPA is a big part of Intelligent Automation.
-Connecting artificial intelligence (AI) technologies with RPA software is what makes it "intelligent".
+Connecting artificial intelligence (AI) technologies (like machine learning and natural language processing) with RPA software is what makes it "intelligent".
 Intelligent Automation works for many—and more complex—business process automation scenarios than RPA alone.

 Have you ever felt like a robot?
-The classic examples of processes ripe to be automated are called “swivel chair” work—that is, repetitive, manual, soul-crushing, drudge work that has zero creative input or value added by being completed by a person.
+The classic examples of processes ripe to be automated are called “swivel chair” work—that is manual, soul-crushing, repetitive tasks that have zero creative input or value added by being completed by a person.
 RPA takes over this “robotic” work, and executes it better and faster, without stopping or making mistakes.

 The best part?
 That’s just the beginning of the benefits of RPA.